Ant Group could raise as much as $34.5B in IPO in what would be world’s largest IPO – TechCrunch

 The Ant Group IPO could be viewed as a moment in which the United States stock markets showed weakness.
 When Alibaba went public back in 2014, it did so via the New York Stock Exchange.
 The Chinese tech giant later dual-listed on the Hong Kong exchange.
 To see Ant Group dual-list on the Hong Kong and Shanghai indices without a float in New York shows what is possible outside of the United States when it comes to capital financing.

-Fintech startups have broadly seen their fortunes rise during 2020, as the global pandemic changed consumer behaviour and moved more commerce and payments into the digital realm.
+Fintech startups have broadly seen their fortunes rise during 2020 as the global pandemic changed consumer behavior and moved more commerce and payments into the digital realm.
 And IPOs have generally performed strongly as well, meaning that Ant Group could find a few tailwinds for its equity when it begins to trade.

 Ant has not been content to stick to its knitting, keeping itself busy by investing in other startups.
 The company took a small stake in installment-payment service Klarna earlier this year, for example.